 As

-far as my opinion goes, my opinion is we follow whatever our
+far as my opinion goes, my

 official plan states before the town's desire to amend it - which means 3

-floors, however, as I say, our opinion matters not in the process - only
+our opinion matters not in the process - only

 that of the law.

 Not everyone understands how planning works, as we invite the public to the first meeting if they wish to participate, as interested parties, as participants and they can attend all planning meetings from then on unless asked to leave by the adjudicator.
-At that point anyone not named as a participant or interested party can no longer attend unless invited to do so, even a Mayor.
+At that point anyone not named as a participant or interested party

 In fact the Heritage Act and heritage bylaws designed to 'protect" heritage buildings are in fact being used by developers to destroy, not save, heritage homes.
 How?
 Well a heritage home not yet designated for it can be emptied of residents, then left empty and its repairs ignored until such time as they apply for demolition.
 Since the property has no official designate they may very well be granted a demolition permit without going through the process. even buildings designated are right now being held, unused, just waiting until they are no longer repairable - with virtually no process in place to hold the owners accountable.
 For example a tree growing in to a roof left unattended to will eventually destroy the roof and expose the home to the elements further ensuring it's demise.
 And we have nothing in place to stop this!
 Main St is not an exception - look at at Davis and Main - how long have those historic buildings been boarded up?
 Years and years now of eyesore-hood because no one has acted.
 But I will.